Purpose now email book

 • All the Mighty features: courses, discussions, live events, livestreaming, chat & messaging, member profiles, and more

-• Work with a dedicated team of Account Executives and Community Strategists
+• Can opt to work with a dedicated team of Account Executives and Community Strategists

 • Constant VIP support and proactive upgrades, before and after launch